-The Company incurred \$174,921 in office, general and administrative expenses during the year ended January 31, 2023, compared to \$114,057 during the 2022 fiscal year.
-The 2023 expense was higher, because there was an overpayment refund from the Company's transfer agent during 2022, higher accounting fees were incurred as a result of higher volume of transactions in 2023, the Company also incurred interest expense on amounts owed to Natural Resources Canada during 2023, and the fees charged by the transfer agent for its annual AGM were higher in 2023 compared to 2022.
+The Company incurred \$93,946 in office, general and administrative expenses during the six months ended July 31, 2023, compared to \$74,643 during the 2022 fiscal period.
+The 2023 expense was higher, as a result of higher fees charged by the transfer agent related to share consolidation completed during the current period and the interest expense incurred on the amount owing to Natural Resources Canada.